 Karen is not only an author but a teacher with eight years of experience in elementary and junior-high classrooms.
-She is in her element among school groups and loves sharing her high-energy presentations and writing workshops with students from grades 4-12.
+She is in her element among school groups and loves sharing her high-energy presentations with students in English, and in French/English sessions.

 Karen’s presentations address the following Alberta Education learning outcomes:

 - Comprehend and respond personally to oral texts;

 - Listen, speak and write to enhance the clarity and artistry of communication.

 - Engage in problem solving and conflict resolution;

 - Communicate ideas and information in an informed, organized and persuasive manner.